HinokiSu/HinokiSu/README.md

 #### About me
 - ⌨  A Frontend Developer
-- 🛠 Enjoy using Vue and TypeScript
+- 🖼 Enjoy using Vue and TypeScript
-- 🖼
+- 🔭 Current status: 🛠 Creating a personal blog
 <hr/>

 <div>